collabora/OSVR-Vive-Libre/README.md

 ## Features

-Currently Vive Libre provides IMU tracking support via the OSVR API.
+Currently Vive Libre provides basic IMU tracking support via the OSVR API.
 Lighthouse external tracking is WIP.
 Our efforts at analysing the Lighthouse signal can be found at [vive-libre-analysis-and-data](https://git.collabora.com/cgit/user/lubosz/vive-libre-analysis-and-data.git/)

 ## Distribution

 OSVR Vive Libre is available on the Arch User Repository.
 (AUR: [osvr-vive-libre-git](https://aur.archlinux.org/packages/osvr-vive-libre-git)).

 ## Build

 We use CMake

     $ cmake .
     $ make

 ## Usage

 ### vivectl

 A tool to dump Vive raw sensor and config data, and send commands to the device.

 	$ vivectl -h